hl7-eu/gravitate-health/input/pagecontent/09-epi-processing.md

 <br clear="all"/>

-The focused mechanism is complex and can be understood as a multi-step process:
+The focusing mechanism is complex and can be understood as a multi-step process:
-1. first the lenses are attached
+1. first the lenses are attached - x(ePI)
-2. the persona vector and IPS and consulted/consumed
+2. the persona vector and IPS and consulted/consumed - x'(ePI)
-3. the necessary data elements are attached (CSS classes to certain DIVs)
+3. the necessary data elements are attached (CSS classes to certain DIVs) - f(ePI)

 This will created a focused ePI that can be used to show personalized information to the user.